 Is Sports Betting Legal In Oregon?

 Yes.
-Oregon is one of the sports betting states that can legally offer betting lines to its residents through the state lottery system.
-Mobile sports betting options were launched before the 2019 NFL season.
+Oregon is one of the states offering sports betting that can legally offer betting lines to its residents through the state lottery system.
+Mobile sports betting options were launched midway through the 2019 NFL season.

 In addition, Oregon residents can legally bet on sports through online sportsbooks operating outside of the United States.
 There are no state laws or federal laws that prohibit OR sports fans from enjoying offshore sports betting options at destinations that are operating legally within the industry, such as the sportsbooks listed on this page.

 Oregon Sports Betting Laws

 Oregon was exempt from the 1992 PASPA law due to the fact that they already had a sports betting service before the legislation went into effect.
 While their sports betting options were very limited, the state has now legalized full single-game sports betting online through a mobile app, and various tribal groups offer the pastime via retail.
 State-regulated sports gambling excludes all college sports and is currently overseen by the Oregon Lottery.